alkue-com/acid/README.md

 - `creds`

 Optional_arguments:
-- `vnet` - if given, the subnet is recreated after ACI has been deleted
+- `vnet` - if given, the subnet that ACI used is recreated after ACI deletion
-- `subnet` - if given, the subnet is recreated after ACI has been deleted
+- `subnet` - if given, that particular subnet is recreated over that used by AC

 Example: